22nd March 2021

 Whitelady Waterfall is 30 meters high, and the Devil’s Cauldron pothole is viewable from a platform above.
 You’ll hear the water rumbling through the valley from the cauldron before you see it.
 There are many other hidden treats between the two.

 With the walls towering up over you, a walk through the gorge goes in a circular motion.
 On each end is a National Trust centre with shops, dining facilities, toilets and picnic areas.
 Car parking can be found at either the Whitelady Waterfall or the Devil’s Cauldron end, and visitors can enjoy the unique walks between the two.

 Found on the eastern edge of Dartmoor, Lydford Gorge has walks that last 45 mins or the whole route can be completed in 2 hours.
 Alternatively, spend the whole day here losing yourself in the gorge and wandering the surrounding routes.

 Last on our list is Burrator Reservoir, situated within Dartmoor near Plymouth and Tavistock.
 Many people visit Burrator to enjoy the tranquil water and peaceful woodland surrounding it, a contrast to the usual Dartmoor moors.

 Surprisingly, Dartmoor and Devon, in general, have relatively few lakes, making Burrator a rare find.

-Lazy days by the water’s edge can be spent relaxing on a natural beach or on the green grass, strolling around the woodland or fishing for rainbow and brown trout (permit needed).
+Lazy days by the water’s edge can be spent relaxing on a natural beach or on the green grass, strolling around the woodland.

-If we've whet your whistle for a walking break on Dartmoor, or you wish to see some of the sights for yourself, book your Devon break vis our offer pages...
+If we've tempted you into a walking break on Dartmoor, or you wish to see some of the sights for yourself, book your Devon break & vist our offer pages...